 The Sacral Chakra

-The sacral chakra is the second lowermost energy point and is connected with the genitals (ovaries and testes).
-Its associated colour is orange and this regulates the sexual sphere of one’s life, as well as being a centre for emotions, which is why its element is water.
+The sacral chakra is the second lowermost energy point and is connected with the genitals (ovaries and testes), regulates the sexual sphere of one’s life, as well as being a centre for emotions, which is why its element is water.

 If under-active, then the person may have a low sex-drive and just generally not be in a “fun” mood, they could also be overly self-disciplined.